Q: If a health issue can’t wait, can I get a same-day appointment at my clinic?

 Q: Is there an advice line that I can call during business hours?

 Yes!
 Just call your clinic’s main number and ask to be transferred to the clinical call center for advice.
-There, one of our triage nurses can provide advice for certain conditions, relay a message to your provider and get back to you with further instructions.
+A member of our care team will be able to respond to your inquiry or direct your call accordingly to the appropriate person.

 Q: What issues should be seen in an urgent care?